-If presented with conflicting certification documents (two or more forms HUD-50066) from members of the same household, the PHA will attempt to determine which is the true victim by requiring each of them to provide third-party documentation in accordance with 24 CFR 5.2007(b)(2) or (3) and by following any HUD guidance on how such determinations should be made.
+If presented with conflicting certification documents from members of the same household, the PHA will attempt to determine which is the true victim by requiring each of them to provide third-party documentation in accordance with 24 CFR 5.2007and by following any HUD guidance on how such determinations should be made.
 When requesting third-party documents, the PHA will provide contact information for local domestic violence and legal aid offices.
 In such cases, applicants or tenants will be given 30 calendar days from the date of the request to provide such documentation.